tagyoureit/nodejs-poolController/README.md

 4.0.0 -
  * Changed much in the config.json file
- * Save pump settings to config.json
+ * Save pump programs and chlorinator level to config.json
+ * Added support for GPM with pumps
  * Check for newer versions of the app on github, and dismiss notifications until next release
  * Bootstrap configuration is automatically saved in clientConfig.json via UI actions
  * Started to introduce some promises into the workflow (mostly with read/write operations)
+ * Added log-to-file option
+ * Added capture for Ctrl-C/SIGINT to have a clean exit

 # Wish list
 1. Still many messages to debug